hmrtn/LPlotter/README.md

 # **LPlotter**
 This simple Python program displays various plots for Langmuir data captured by the UW-APL.
+By default, LPlotter displays a density plot.

 ## How to Use:
 **LPlotter requires Python 3+**

 To use, copy the Langmuir data that is to be plotted in a new folder with an approriate name under the data/ directory.
-The name of the corresponding folder containing the txt/csv langmuir data will title the plots, respectively.
+The name of the corresponding folder containing the txt/csv langmuir data will title the legend, respectively.
-Running the program will plot three individual plots for every folder in data/ directory.
-For instance, three folders of data will provide nine plots -- so take caution with the number of folders you wish to plot!

 **To run:**
 1) Delete the placeHolder folder.
 This is here as a simple example.